True-Outlaw/QRCodeGenerator/README.md

 ## 📜 Terms of Use & License

-Copyright © 2026 Dillan Lawless.
+Copyright © 2026 True Outlaw.
 All rights reserved.

 - **Free to Use:** You are free to use this application to generate, customize, and export QR codes for both personal and commercial purposes.
 - **Restrictions:** The source code, software design, and architecture are proprietary.
 You may not copy, replicate, modify, redistribute, publish, or sublicense this source code or application without explicit prior written authorization.